Node Embedding over Temporal Graphs: Feature Learning Framework

 \subsection{Temporal Node Embedding Alignment}

 In this section, we discuss in detail the optimization of the rotation matrix $R_t$.
 Word2vec (and analogously \ntv) aims to minimize related word embedding distances, but does not guarantee embedding consistency across two distinct trainings.
-In other words, two different trainings of \wtv on the same text corpus might result in different word representations.
-For example, consider a simple transformation over word embedding in a two-dimensional space (x-y axis).
-One could apply a rotation over each embedding by turning the space around a third axis z.
-The embeddings of the words would change, but the cosine-similarity between any two word embeddings would remain the same.
-This transformation represents an example of changes that might occur between two different training periods, resulting in identical cosine similarity values between word pairs, but different individual word embeddings.
 Similarly, in the temporal graph domain, the embeddings of two graphs $G_{t_i}, G_{t_j}$ are performed independently, and therefore it is not guaranteed, even if the graphs are identical over the time points $t_i$ and $t_j$, that the node embeddings will remain the same.
 In other words, the coordinate axes of the embedded graph nodes are not guaranteed to align.

-When learning a node evolution over time, we need to ensure that the representations across different time points are consistent.
 We aim to ``smooth out'' the variation between two different time steps $t_i$ and $t_j$ that originate from different embedding training sessions.
-This allows us to capture the true temporal graph evolution.
 Assuming that most nodes have not changed much between $t_i$ and $t_j$ (e.g., $j{=}i{+}\epsilon$), we preform an orthogonal transformation between the node embeddings at time $t_i$ and the node embeddings at time $t_j$.
-Specifically, we use Orthogonal Procrustes~\cite{hurley1962procrustes,schonemann1970fitting,schonemann1966generalized}, which performs a least-squares approximation of two matrices and has been widely used in computer vision applications~\cite{hill2001medical,besl1992method}.
+Specifically, we use Orthogonal Procrustes~\cite{hurley1962procrustes}, which performs a least-squares approximation of two matrices.
 Applied to our problem, let $Q_{t}\!\in\! \mathbb{R}^{d\times|V|}$ be the matrix of node embeddings at time step $t$.
 We align the matrices corresponding to consecutive time steps iteratively, i.e., align $Q_{t_2}$ to $Q_{t_1}$, followed by aligning $Q_{t_3}$ to $Q_{t_2}$ and so forth.
 The alignment requires finding the orthogonal matrix $R$ between $Q_{t}$ and $Q_{t+1}$.
 The final embedding at time $Q_{t}$ is now $Q'_{t} = RQ_{t}$.
 The approximation is performed by optimizing the following regression problem:

 where $R_{t+1} \in \mathbb{R}^{d\times d}$ is the best orthogonal transformation alignment between the two consecutive time steps.
 Notice the regression problem is performed on nodes that appear both at time $t$ and time $t{+}1$.
 New nodes that only appeared at $t{+}1$ are transformed using $R_{t{+}1}$.